 by John Hall on September 3, 2013 in great commission

 BOERNE - The waters of the Guadalupe River stirred Aug.
 17, gathering hundreds.
 Only this time, floating the river was the last thing on visitor's minds.

 Nineteen:ten Church in Boerne baptized 85 people that day as roughly 350 witnesses lined the shore as part of the congregation's annual end of summer celebration.

 Children, teens and adults entered the water for the ordinance.
 Fathers baptized sons.
 Husbands baptized wives.
 Bible study leaders got to see people they're discipling take a public step of faith.
-The event provided an opportunity for/p>/p>/p>... [continue]
+The event provided an opportunity for those who made the decisions during the church's various camps and outreach effort to... [continue]

 Executive Board votes to sell Glorieta Texan Lodge